SparkyBobo/dmxdemonstrator/hardware/scrambler/README.md

 ## Online parts list

-Sparkfun offers all of the components required for the receiver.
+Sparkfun offers all of the components required for the frame scrambler.
 You can find a parts lists [here](https://www.sparkfun.com/wish_lists/173714).

 Additionally, you'll need some parts from the common parts lists as well.
 You can find the common parts list [here](https://www.sparkfun.com/wish_lists/160406).